RubenCarrionCastro/SMEFT-Diagram-Generator-Mathematica/README.md

 Users must have:

-- FeynArts installed
+- FeynArts installed.
-- FeynCalc installed
+- FeynCalc installed.
-- The SMEFTsimtopU3l model properly installed locally
+- The SMEFTsimtopU3l model properly installed locally.

 Additionally, the path to the FeynArts model directory must be adapted in the code.
 In particular, the following line: